Facebook facebook Facebook twitter

 Cream horns from Iloilo have that dripping and mouth-watering filling worth every bite.

-The sweets that are included in pasalubong from Iloilo are legendary, and it goes without saying that the sweets that are included in Iloilo delicacies can never fail to wow your sweet craving.
-This particular Iloilo pasalubong is famous for its unique taste.
+The sweets that are included in Iloilo delicacies and pasalubong are legendary, and it goes without saying that the sweets that are included in Iloilo delicacies can never fail to wow your sweet craving.
+This particular kind of Iloilo pasalubong is famous for its unique taste.
 Cream horns are sugary, creamy, and horn-shaped treats that most of your loved ones will request you to bring.
-Cream horns have an oozing, milky, and creamy filling that often tastes like yema.
+Cream horns is a Iloilo delicacies that has an oozing, milky, and creamy filling that often tastes like yema.
 Eggs, milk, flour, and butter are the components that go into making this Iloilo pastry.

 Margec's Deli, the most well-known store in Iloilo and noted for selling cream horns with the best flavor, is where you can get these mementos with a candy-like taste to take home with you.
-These are available for purchase.
-They also serve this Iloilo pasalubong in chocolate, buko (coconut), pandan, and strawberry flavors in addition to the typical cream horns filled with vanilla custard.
-This pasalubong from Iloilo is traditionally shaped like horns and is filled with custard.
+These kinds of Iloilo delicacies and pasalubong are available for purchase.
+They also serve this pasalubong from Iloilo in chocolate, buko (coconut), pandan, and strawberry flavors in addition to the typical cream horns filled with vanilla custard.
+This Iloilo delicacies and pasalubong is traditionally shaped like horns and is filled with custard.

 4. JD Bakery Café’s Revel Bars